 “What is a joyful Catholic?
 What is a joyful Christian?
 Let the answer not be: “a rarity”.

 “A joyful Christian is not someone who dwells in fear, mistrust, and misgivings.
 Rather, a joyful Christian is someone who lives in hope and trust and generosity.
 “By his great mercy we have been born anew to a living hope through the resurrection of Jesus Christ…” (1 Peter 1:3.)We are not to go about in gloom, covered always in ashes and sackcloth, bemoaning and wailing the waywardness that is man, groveling in a flood of tears for our sins.
 Jesus died for our sins.
-He took on the responsibility of our waywardness and let himself be crucified for our sakes.
+He took on the responsibility of our waywardness and let Himself be crucified for our sakes.
 And then… the glorious “and then”… Jesus rose from the dead.
 Because of the Resurrection, the true Christian dwells in joy.
 We are an Easter people.

 “People often say to me that I am an inspiration.
 This is not an uncommon thing for a person in a wheelchair to hear.
-But, not all of us will hear it.
+But not all of us will hear it.
 Simply being disabled is not very inspiring, after all.
-But – I am a naturally joyful person.
+However — I am a naturally joyful person.
 God created me with a sense of humor, an easy smile, and a deep love for the beautiful in all things.
-When I became a Christian, therefore, it was easy for me to be a joyful Christian – because, even as an atheist (when God spoke to me in secret, a secret kept even from me,) God has always spoken to me in the language of joy.
+When I became a Christian, therefore, it was easy for me to be a joyful Christian — because, even as an atheist (when God spoke to me in secret, a secret kept even from me,) God has always spoken to me in the language of joy.

 “So, when people see me all crumpled up in my wheelchair — and genuinely smiling — they are inspired.
 Loss and limitations, disease and suffering, deformity and pain, fragile body and pending death — none of these things can kill the joy in the human heart, the joy placed there by God.
 To know this is, indeed, divine inspiration.
 I did not create it nor do I produce it — it is a gift from God, it is the gift of God, flowing through me.”

 Now, being a joyful person doesn’t mean that I am happy every moment of the day, always smiling and never sad.
 That is definitely not me!
-I dare to say that this is not a description of any human, not even the greatest saint.
+I dare to say that this is not a description of any human, not even the greatest Saint.
 When you experience unhappiness, please don’t think that you are a bad Christian!
-Jesus himself, who is divine, felt fatigue, pain, dread, and the sense of abandonment, was angered, and wept sorrowful tears.
-But, he also knew joy, great joy, joy that he wanted every one of us to experience: “As the Father loves me, so I also love you.
+Jesus Himself, who is divine, felt fatigue, pain, dread, and the sense of abandonment, was angered, and wept sorrowful tears.
+But He also knew joy, great joy, joy that He wanted every one of us to experience: “As the Father loves me, so I also love you.
 Remain in my love.… I have told you this so that my joy may be in you and your joy may be complete.”

 Therefore, yes, let us celebrate solemnities, with reverence, respect, awe, humble gratitude, and joy, great joy.
-Remembering that we are loved into being and that God Godself came to live among us, as one of us, so that we may have divine joy within and the fullness of human joy in our lives – how can we not rejoice?
-Although we may sorrow and suffering and struggle – how can we not rejoice?
+Remembering that we are loved into being and that God Godself came to live among us, as one of us, so that we may have divine joy within and the fullness of human joy in our lives — how can we not rejoice?
+Although we may sorrow in suffering and struggle — how can we not rejoice?

 © 2016 Christina Chase